bartlomiejpietrzyk/Gaming-Hosting/README.md

 # Gaming-Hosting
-Project of Gaming hosting service platform.
+Project of Gaming hosting service platform where User can rent server for hours, days and months.
+And Admin can handle this with tools provided.

-Final project of my 3 month Java education on bootcamp.
+This is my final project of my 3 month Java education on bootcamp to pass.
+Included:
+User Panel:

+    - MyProfile - My Servers - My Payments

+Admin Panel:

+    - Users - Servers - Games - Hostings - Payments

+Now here are very basic things but i really have nice ideas for that, and they're comming soon.

 Technology used: